All exact Borel subalgebras and all directed bocses are normal: Background

 An exact Borel subalgebra of a quasihereditary algebra $(A,\Phi, \unlhd)$ is a special subalgebra of $A$ that controls the standard modules and the category of all $A$-modules which are filtered by standard modules.

-\begin{defi}[\cite{MR1362252}] A subalgebra $B$ of a quasihereditary algebra $(A,\Phi, \unlhd)$ is an \emph{exact Borel subalgebra} of $A$ if the following hold: \begin{enumerate} \item the induction functor $A\otimes_B - :\MOD{B} \rightarrow \MOD{A}$ is exact; \item $\Phi$ is an indexing set for the isomorphism classes of simple $B$-modules and $B$ is a quasihereditary algebra with respect to $(\Phi, \unlhd)$ having simple standard modules; \item $A\otimes_B L_i^B =\Delta_i^A$ for every $i \in \Phi$. \end{enumerate} \end{defi} Often, exact Borel subalgebras satisfy additional properties. \begin{defi}[\cite{doi:10.1112/blms.12331}] Let $B$ be a subalgebra of some algebra $A$.
+\begin{defi}[\cite{MR1362252}] A subalgebra $B$ of a quasihereditary algebra $(A,\Phi, \unlhd)$ is an \emph{exact Borel subalgebra} of $A$ if the following hold: \begin{enumerate} \item the induction functor $A\otimes_B - :\MOD{B} \rightarrow \MOD{A}$ is exact; \item $\Phi$ is an indexing set for the isomorphism classes of simple $B$-modules and $B$ is a quasihereditary algebra with respect to $(\Phi, \unlhd)$ having simple standard modules; \item $A\otimes_B L_i^B =\Delta_i^A$ for every $i \in \Phi$; \item $\End{B}{L_i^B}$ and $\End{A}{L_i^A}$ are isomorphic as $K$-vector spaces for every $i\in\Phi$. \end{enumerate} \end{defi} \begin{rem} In most of the literature that deals with exact Borel subalgebras it is assumed that the underlying field is algebraically closed.
+Therefore, condition (4) in Definition \ref{def:exactborel} is not usually included when defining an exact Borel subalgebra.
+However, in order for certain results in \cite{MR1362252} and \cite{MR3228437} to extend to the non-algebraically closed setting, it is necessary to add condition (4). \end{rem} Often, exact Borel subalgebras satisfy additional properties. \begin{defi}[\cite{doi:10.1112/blms.12331}] Let $B$ be a subalgebra of some algebra $A$.
 Let $\Phi$ be an indexing set for the simple $B$-modules. \begin{enumerate} \item The subalgebra $B$ is \emph{normal} if the inclusion $\iota:B \hookrightarrow A$ has left inverse $\kappa$ as a morphism of right $B$-modules such that $\Ker{\kappa}$ is a right ideal of $A$. \item The subalgebra $B$ is \emph{homological} if the functor $A\otimes_B - :\MOD{B} \rightarrow \MOD{A}$ is exact and, for every $X$ and $Y$ in $\Mod{B}$, the morphisms

 induced by $A\otimes_B - $, are isomorphisms for $n\geq 2$ and epimorphisms for $n=1$. \item The subalgebra $B$ is \emph{regular} if the functor $A\otimes_B - :\MOD{B} \rightarrow \MOD{A}$ is exact and the morphisms